 The Russia-Ukraine War has dramatically accelerated the current food crisis.
 The combatants, Ukraine and Russia, have traditionally been major producers and exporters of some of the world’s most central calorie crops, including about 30% of all the wheat exported globally.

 Since the conflict began, Ukrainian farmers have had difficulty growing food as many have joined the military or fled their land.
 And the nation has had trouble exporting agricultural products.
-Due to attacks on agricultural infrastructure and Russian blockades of the main export route in the Black Sea, food has been stranded at ports for months.
+Due to attacks on agricultural infrastructure and Russian blockades of the main export routes in the Black Sea, food has been stranded at ports for months.

 In addition, sanctions against Russia have impacted Russia’s ability to export its own grain to the world.